 Now let’s discuss undulating progressions where we manipulate both the load AND the volume.
 The load and reps are both changing each day.
 These daily changes in a variable are known as daily undulation.

 In this scenario the load progresses each week similar to linear progression; however, as resistance increases the number of reps/sets decreases.
-This is because there is an inverse relationship with intensity and volume.
+This is because there is an inverse relationship between intensity and volume.

 For that reason, we want to make sure the program lays out a good plan for about 12-16 weeks, as that’s about the length of time it takes for our bodies to really adapt, but if we can focus on an even longer block such as 4 to 6 months long, that’s even better.